imleibao/annotated_bert_chinese/README.md

 # How to use it
 This repo is created to illustrate the key code when using bert to classify chinese text.

-The file "bert_chinese_textclassification 之 run_classifier_word.ipynb", the core of this repo, will give you all pictures about how to handle chinese text classification task with bert.
+The file "annotated_run_classifier_word.ipynb", the core of this repo, will give you all pictures about how to handle chinese text classification task with bert.
 Just read it.

 Feel free to use it.